-Assessment framework rmaneı псе Characteristics of impacts SA Objective Evaluation criteria Duration Certainty Nature/scale of impact(s) Score 0-5 yrs 6-15 yrs >15 yrs Inevitable/very or quite likely/limited likelihood/no effect/ depends on use Explain the nature/scale for each impact as necessary
+Assessment framework rmane nce Characteristics of impacts SA Objective Evaluation criteria 0 Duration Certainty Nature/scale of impact(s) Score 0-5 yrs 6- 15 yrs >15 yrs Inevitable / very or quite likely / limited likelihood / no effect / depends on use Explain the nature / scale for each impact as necessary areas of greatest need EC3: To diversify and strengthen the local Economy -Stimulate private investment -Stimulate diversification within the waste management and minerals sectors -Stimulate innovation and research in waste, minerals recycling and use of co- products No impact o

 The sustainability of this site for future extraction of sand and gravel, is justified primarily by the operation of the existing quarry, which demonstrates that local impacts are capable of being mitigated effectively and that the location is an important source of aggregate available to markets in the north of the county.
-The County Council must meet its landbank requirements.
-This allocation provides flexibility in safeguarding a location to provide scope to deliver additional resource, in the event that reserves at the existing site peters out, or that there is an unanticipated increase in aggregate sales during the Plan period.
+The County Council must meet its landbank requirements for the forthcoming seven years, but there is no reason why sites cannot be allocated with the aim of maintaining the landbank in the longer term, though there should be some subsequent review of which ones are the most sustainable locations.
+Nevertheless, this allocation provides flexibility in safeguarding a location to provide scope to deliver additional resource in the event that reserves at existing site peters out, or that there is an unanticipated increase in aggregate sales during the Plan period.
 It is considered appropriate to safeguard the site, insofar as this provides notice of possible extraction in the longer term, and it is not evident that this has a substantial blighting impact on the surrounding area.

 Impacts are likely to be comparable to those created by the existing workings, though a planning application will need to demonstrate that mitigation applied to the existing workings are capable of dealing with the impacts of workings slightly closer to properties in Dalston.
 There is scope to reduce local impacts by using conveyor belts to move aggregates to despatch points on the existing site, and the relatively poor apparent quality of the existing land gives scope for restoration alternatives including BAP priority habitat or possibly additional wetland, to complement that on the existing site.
-The planning application will need to pay particular attention to the drainage design of the site, to ensure continued free flow of uncontaminated water through the local field drain and stream system, whilst also maximising the scope for the site to provide temporary, or possibly permanent, flood storage.
+The planning application will need to pay particular attention to the drainage design of the site, to ensure continued free flow of uncontaminated water through the local field drain and stream system, while also maximising the scope for the site to provide temporary - or possibly permanent - flood storage.